 Theorem 2.3.1 describes how we can compute the Mahalanobis distance of the m-th vector of a class to the centroid of that class, and it is illustrated in figure 2.
 The clean classification vectors form a space with the centroid $\overline{x_c}$, which is a subspace of the 3-D space defined by the (R, G, B) values, and its shape is similar to an ellipsoid, where each axis has a different size.
 Every classification vector $\overline{x{cm}}$ of the clean class that does not belong to the intersection between the clean class and the dirty class has a smaller distance from the centroid of the clean space than from the centroid of the dirty space.
 Similarly, the dirty classification vectors form a space with the centroid $\overline{x_d}$, and its subspace has the same characteristics as the clean subspace.
-Every classification vector $\overline{x{dm}}$ of the dirty class that does not belong to the clean class with the dirty class, has a smaller distance from the centroid of the clean space with the centroid $\overline{x{dm}}$ of the dirty class that does not belong to the clean class if call the dirty class that does not belong to the clean space.
 Every classification vector $\overline{x{dm}}$ of the dirty class that does not belong to the clean class with the dirty class, has a smaller distance from the centroid of the clean space.
+Every classification vector $\overline{x{dm}}$ of the dirty class that does not belong to the clean class with the dirty class, has a smaller distance from the clean class with the dirty class, has a smaller distance from the clean class with the dirty class, has a smaller distance from the centroid of the clean space.